hlds-run/amxx-nova-pc/README.md

 amxxpc my_plugin.sma -i/path/to/scripting/include -i/path/to/custom/includes
 ```

-Below is a complete list of supported command-line options.
+### Full Command-Line Options List

 The full list of options can also be displayed in the terminal by running the compiler with the `--help` flag.

 ```
 Options:
         -A<num>       Alignment for the data segment and stack in bytes.
 Must be a power of two.
         -a            Generate a human-readable assembler listing (.asm) instead of a binary (.amxx).
-                      Useful for low-level debugging.
         -C[+/-]       Enable/disable (+/-) compact encoding to reduce the output file size.
         -c<name>      Codepage name or number for the source file (e.g., 1252 for Windows Latin-1).
         -D<path>      Set the compiler's working directory.
 Affects how relative paths are resolved.